jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 <br/>

 ### Third-party agent extensions

+I also tried out two third-party extensions providing AI agents: [Cline](https://cline.bot/) and [Continue](https://docs.continue.dev/), to see if they would do a better job with some of the local ollama agents, and they did!
+Accuracy, Verbosity, and Babysitting were much better, though the edits made were still less than impressive.

 | Extension / Model | Accuracy | Verbosity | Babysitting | Vote | SuperAdmin | Session | Enums |
 | ----- | -- | -- | -- | - | - | - | - |